ManoManoTech/firefighter-incident/docs/Usage/integrations.md

 - `tech_incidents`: send incidents notifications to the channel
 - `dev_firefighter`: Where users can get help with the bot.
 Will be shown in `/incident help` for instance.
 - `it_deploy`: Where the bot send notifications for deployment freezes.

+##### Usergroups

+You can add or import usergroups in the back-office.

+!!! note "Hint"
+    When adding a usergroup in the BackOffice, you can put only its ID.
+The rest of the information will be fetched from Slack.

+##### SOSes

+You can configure [SOSes][firefighter.slack.models.sos.Sos] in the back-office.

 ## :fontawesome-brands-jira: Jira